olumidesan/scrabble/README.md

 ### Requirements
 - A laptop, or any device that allows dragging web elements with a mouse.
 - Please note that development was tailored specifically towards laptops/desktops, as they fully support the [HTML5 Draggable](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) API, unlike mobile devices or tablets.
-- Err...just use a laptop and adjust the zoom as needed.
-See the Known Issues section below for zoom issues.
+- Err...just use a laptop and adjust the zoom as needed. **See the Known Issues section below for game layout issues.**
 - Python 3.6+

 ### Usage